 In 1987, the Royal Society for Protection of Nature (RSPN) was established as a citizen-based NGO devoted to the conservation of Bhutan’s unique environment.
 RSPN has evolved as a complementary partner to the Royal Government of Bhutan in the preservation of Bhutan’s rich natural heritage.
-It is registered with the Civil Society Organization Authority as a non-profit Public Benefit Organization and is managed by a seven member Board of Directors and is governed by six International and National Advisory committee on all matters related to ornithology conservation in Bhutan.
-The Executive Director, who reports to the board manages the day to day affairs of the organization.
+It is registered with the Civil Society Organizations Authority as a non-profit Public Benefit Organization and is managed by a seven member Board of Directors and governed by six International and National Advisory committee on all matters related to ornithology conservation in Bhutan.
+The Executive Director, who reports to the Board manages the day-to-day affairs of the organization.
 From 1999 till 2012, RSPN enjoyed the Royal Patronage of His Majesty Jigme Khesar Namgyel Wangchuck, the King of Bhutan.
-The Queen of Bhutan, Her Majesty the Gyaltsuen Jetsun Pema Wangchuck is the current Royal Patron of the organization.
+The Queen of Bhutan, Her Majesty The Gyaltsuen Jetsun Pema Wangchuck is the current Royal Patron of the organization.

 The vision of RSPN encompasses a mission to inspire personal responsibility and works to involve local communities, institutions, and student groups in its initiatives throughout Bhutan.
 RSPN’s work revolves around the focus areas: